-Limitation on dividends-received deduction.
-Generally, line 8 of column (c) may not exceed the amount from the worksheet that follows.
+Limitation on dividends-received deduction.- Generally, line 8, column (c) may not exceed the amount from the worksheet below.
 However, in a year in which an NOL occurs, this limitation does not apply even if the loss is created by the dividends-received deduction.
 See sections 172(d) and 246(b).
-Certain financial institutions to which section 593(a) applies should see section 596 for the special limitation on the dividends-received